worthyag/SixLove/reports/finalReport.md

 _To conclude..._

 At this point the project is complete (for now).
 Coming into this I had no experience with Django and I learnt a lot from this project.
 I am happy with what I produced but there is definitely space for extensibility.
 I would have liked to add joint sessions, so that is a bit of a sore spot for me.
 There are also different approaches that I could have taken.
 I did all the styling of the app with CSS and SCSS/SASS, and if I were to do it again I would consider using a library to save time.
-I also wish that I had involved users more in this process, and that is definittely something that I would change.
+I also wish that I had involved users more in this process, and that is definitely something that I would change.
 Overall, SixLove was a success and I hope to take it further in the future.

 # 7 References